10 Key Reasons Why a Business Process is Critical for a Startup

 1. Increasing Inbound Sales Conversion Rate

 Do you map out your marketing and sales processes?
 You may often find that your company is failing to convert inbound traffic, despite the best efforts of your marketing team to drive visitors to your website.
 This is because the handshake between marketing and sales has not been agreed with measurable targets.
+In many organisations, sales and marketing engage in a tempestuous relationship, despite the importance of the two working together.

 Example: a customer signs up for a trial or requests a demo.
 The sales team is slow to respond and may only call the customer a day or two later.
 What we found in SalesOptimize was that, if you called the customer within 30 mins of a trial signup, the sales lead is warmer and the customer is more ready to engage.
 However, if you wait for 1-2 days, the sales lead will go cold and the customer is less likely to engage.
 Here’s an example of a simple inbound sales process: